ComScore

 • Time Commitment: 30 minutes

-Allow us to introduce you to a cooking technique that gets dinner on the table quickly and leaves the chef with zero dirty dishes to wash.
-We love you, nonstick foil.
-Fire up the grill at the first sign of spring to tackle this recipe.
+Allow me to introduce you to a cooking technique that gets dinner on the table quickly and leaves the chef with zero dirty dishes to wash.
+(I love you, nonstick foil.)
+Fire up the grill at the first sign of spring to tackle this easy dinner recipe for beginners, and you'll want to make it all summer long.

 50. Shrimp with Cauliflower ‘Grits’ and Arugula